carleton-diabetes-data-sci/GLYFE/README.md

 ## Packages needed

 We used the latest version of Python, alongside the default versions of the packages De Bois listed (matplotlib, numpy, pandas, patsy, pytorch, scikit-learn, scipy, setuptools, statsmodels).
 Pytorch requires a bit of effort because you wanted cuda enabled.
+You also need Datalad.

 # De Bois's original README